With over 1000 species, Uganda

 we spend a lot of time looking for other wildlife such as mammals

-(including the more than 10 species of primates) and butterflies.
+(including several species of primates) and butterflies.
+We

 the wildlife enthusiast or both.